anitasv/makeup/README.md

 A set of small libraries to make your javascript better.
 Performance may not be great yet, working on it.

 ## Concealer
-Helps you hide your private fields and methods.
+Conceals your private fields and methods.

 your normal life:
 ```javascript